chrisguindon/chrisguindon.github.io/content/post/eca-validation-update-gerrit.md

 With this update, we are moving our validation logic to our new [ECA Validation API](https://github.com/EclipseFdn/git-eca-rest-api) that we created for our new Gitlab instance.

-We are planning to push these changes live on **Wednesday, December 9 at 16:00 GMT**, though there is no planned downtime associated with this update other that the time required to restart the server with the new version of our plugin.
+We are planning to push these changes live on **Wednesday, December 9 at 16:00 GMT**, though there is no planned downtime associated with this update.

+Our plan is to revert back to a previous version of the plugin if we detect any anomalies after deploying this change.

 Please note that we are also planning to apply these changes to our [GitHub ECA validation app](https://github.com/apps/eclipse-eca-validation) in Q1 of 2021.
 You can expect more news about this in the new year!